suzirubi/roman-numerals/roman-numerals/README.md

 input = -2
 output = undefined alert

-Deals with writing only zero (there is no roman numeral for zero) input = 0 output = 0
+Deals with converting zero (there is no roman numeral for zero) input = 0 output = empty value

 Not greater than 3999
 input = 4000